slideflow/slideflow/docs-source/source/validation.rst

 ******************************

 Designating an evaluation cohort is done using the project annotations file, with a column indicating whether a slide is set aside for evaluation.
-The training and evaluation functions include a ``filter`` argument which will allow you to restrict your training or evaluationg according to these annotations.
+The training and evaluation functions include a ``filter`` argument which will allow you to restrict your training or evaluation according to these annotations.
 This will be discussed in greater detail in subsequent sections.